ishankkumar-007/ishankkumar-007/README.md

 I'm passionate about crafting digital experiences and exploring the realms of technology.
 I like bringing ideas to life through code.

 ### Interests
+- Problem Solving 🧩: Passionate about tackling challenges and finding solutions, with a keen interest that extends beyond just coding.
 - AI 🤖: Recently captivated by the world of artificial intelligence, actively exploring new horizons and crafting innovative projects.
-- Problem Solving 🧩: Passionate about tackling challenges and finding solutions, with a keen interest that extends beyond just coding.
 - Web Development 🌐: Crafting visually stunning and highly functional websites that leave an impact.

 ### Let's Connect
 Feel free to reach out for collaborations, discussions, or just to say hello!
 You can find me on [LinkedIn](https://www.linkedin.com/in/ishank-kumar/) and [Twitter](https://twitter.com/IshankKumar007).

-- 📫 How to reach me **ishankkumar123@gmail.com**
+- 📫 Mail me anytime at **ishankkumar123@gmail.com**
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/ishank-kumar/" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="jashwanth" height="30" width="40" /></a>